yuxqiu/UCL-Programming-Tutor-2022/weeks/week03-05/note.md

     - Size of data type
     - Why is it useful?

 > A rating system for C-programmers.
-The more indirect your pointers are (i.e. the more "*" before your variables), the higher your reputation will be.
+The more indirect your pointers are (i.e., the more "*" before your variables), the higher your reputation will be.
 No-star C-programmers are virtually non-existent, as virtually all non-trivial programs require use of pointers.
 Most are one-star programmers.
 In the old times (well, I'm young, so these look like old times to me at least), one would occasionally find a piece of code done by a three-star programmer and shiver with awe.
 >
 > Some people even claimed they'd seen three-star code with function pointers involved, on more than one level of indirection.
 Sounded as real as UFOs to me.
 >